 - Detailed notes taken during routine visits to document your pain, daily life struggles, and mental health conditions caused by your disability.

-The experienced disability attorneys at the Ortiz Law Firm can help you through every step of the process.
+The experienced disability attorneys at the Ortiz Law Firm can help you through every step of the process, from appeals to a potential lawsuit.
 They only get paid if you win your case.
 You can seek help without worrying about upfront costs or unexpected bills.
-Our law experts focus on your case so you can focus on your illness.
+Our law experts will focus on your case so you can focus on your illness.

 We offer free consultations with no obligation to use our firm.
 We will review your case and answer any questions you may have.
 The Ortiz Law Firm has successfully represented people in disability cases across the United States.
 To see how we can help you win your long-term disability case, call us at (888) 321- 8131.